TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-deployment-failed-due-to-quota.md

 	- In the **Details** window, select **Enter details** to enter additional information

-* Clicking **Provide details** displays the **Quota details** window that allows you to add additional information, use the following steps:
+* Click **Provide details** to display the **Quota details** window that enables you to add additional information, with the following steps:

 	- In the **Region** list, select the Azure region to target
 	- Enter the new limits you are requesting for **Subnet** and **vCore**

 For more information, see [Overview Azure SQL Database managed instance resource limits](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-resource-limits).

 * Submit your request

 The final step is to fill in the remaining details of your SQL Database quota request.
 Then select **Next: Review + create>>**, and after reviewing the request details, click **Create** to submit the request.

 After you submit your request, it will be reviewed.
 You will be contacted with an answer based on the information you provided in the form.